Reconstruction in one dimension from unlabeled Euclidean lengths: Introduction

-Clearly we can never detect a translation or reflection of $\p$ in the line, so we will only be interested in recovery of the configuration up to such congruence.

-In the labeled setting, if $i$ is a cut vertex of $G$, then we can reflect the positions of one of the cut components across $\p_i$ without changing $\l$.
+Clearly we can never detect a translation or reflection of $\p$ in the line, so we will only be interested in recovery of the configuration up to such \defn{congruence}.
+In the labeled setting, if $i$ is a cut vertex of $G$, then $G$ is the union of two graphs $H_1$ and $H_2$ with at least two vertices each, so that the vertex set of $H_1$ and $H_2$ intersect on exactly $\{i\}$.
+Hence, we can reflect the positions of the vertices in $H_1$ across $p_i$ without changing $\l$.
 Such a flip is invisible to our input data.
 To avoid such partial reflections, we must assume that $G$ is $2$-connected.

-For more information about when labeled reconstruction problems are generally well posed in the real setting, in $2$ and higher dimensions, see~\cite{conGR, ght}.